-In addition to the above, the progress of children with a current Statement of SEND, or for those with Education, Health and Care Plans is formally reviewed at an Annual Review with all adults involved with the child's education.
-Pupils can accompany their parents, where this has been arranged and can participate in discussions.
-Detailed 'Review' reports are written and circulated to Leicestershire SEND, teachers and support staff and parents/carers.
+In addition to the above, the progress of children with SEND Intervention Funding (SIF) will be reviewed with relevant school staff, and additional SIF applied for as required.
+For those children with an Education, Health and Care Plan (EHCP), these will be formally reviewed at an Annual Review with all adults involved with the child's education.

+Children can accompany their parents, where this has been arranged and can participate in discussions.
+Detailed 'Review' reports are written and circulated to Leicestershire SENA, teachers and support staff and parents/carers.
 New targets for the next 12 months are identified and put into practice.

-Our approach to teaching pupils with special educational needs
+5. Our approach to teaching children with special educational needs and disabilities

-'Every teacher is a teacher of SEND'.
-Provision for children with special educational needs is a matter for the whole school.
-The governing body, the school's head teacher, the SENDCo and all other members of staff, particularly class teachers and teaching assistants, have important day-to-day responsibilities.
+'Every Teacher is a Teacher of SEND'.

+Provision for children with special educational needs and disabilities is a matter for the whole school.
+The governing body, the headteacher, the SENDCo and all other members of staff, particularly class teachers and teaching assistants, have important ongoing responsibilities.
 A graduated approach is adopted at All Saints C of E Primary School:

+5.1.
 Quality First Teaching

-'The baseline of learning for all pupils.' (class teacher input via excellent targeted classroom teaching).
-All children in school should be getting this as a part of excellent classroom practice when needed.
+'The baseline of learning for all pupils.'
+(Class teacher input through excellent, targeted classroom teaching).
+All children in school would be getting this as a part of excellent classroom practice.